adoptium/temurin-build/tooling/reproducible/ReproducibleBuilds.md

 - Ensure VS2022 SDK is installed and on PATH
 - Compile:
   - cd tooling/src/c
+  - run vcvarsall.bat as your arch needs.
+Eg: vcvars64.bat on x64 windows
+    - You can set up INCUDES manually but it is not worthy
+    - vcvarsall.bat creates subshell, if  you do not want it, use `call` eg `call vcvars64.bat` instead of direct execution
   - cl WindowsUpdateVsVersionInfo.c version.lib

 3. Compile [src/java/temurin/tools/BinRepl.java](https://github.com/adoptium/temurin-build/blob/master/tooling/src/java/temurin/tools/BinRepl.java) :